itasghar786/workout-tracker/README.md

-Fitness-Tracker License: MIT
+**##Fitness-Tracker<h2>**

-Description
+##Description

-This is a fitness tracker application that uses a Mongo database, Mongoose schema(s), and handles routes with Express.
+*This is a fitness tracker application that uses a Mongo database, Mongoose as  schema(s), and handles routes with Express.
 Also, this application is deployed with Heroku.
 This application allows a user to create a new workout or continue with their last workout.
-The user can also add exercises and view their stats from the workout.
+The user can also add exercises and view their stats from the workout.*

-User Story
+**User Story**

-AS An athlete
+*AS An athlete

 I WANT to be able to create and track daily workouts

-SO THAT I can track my progess
+SO THAT I can track my progess*

 Table of Contents
 Installation

 Usage

-License
+##License: MIT

 Contributing

-Tests
+you may contact me

 Questions